-The 20 Most Essential Game of Thrones Episodes
+The 30 Most Essential Game of Thrones Episodes

 Season 5, Episode 8

-The true meaning of "Winter is coming" becomes very clear in the final 20 minutes of "Hardhome," as the Night's King and his band of White Walker lieutenants unleash their undead army on an unsuspecting Wilding outpost.
-But there's one bright spot in the midst of the wights' brutal slaughter of the settlers and visiting Night's Watch brothers.
-As Jon battles one particularly fearsome White Walker, he discovers that his Valyrian steel sword is at least capable of defending against his attacker's weapon — a plot point that will undoubtedly factor into the wars to come.
+The true meaning of “winter is coming” becomes very clear in the final 20 minutes of “Hardhome,” as the Night’s King and his band of White Walker lieutenants unleash their undead army on an unsuspecting Wilding outpost.
+But there’s one bright spot in the midst of the wights’ brutal slaughter of the settlers and visiting Night’s Watch brothers.
+As Jon battles one particularly fearsome White Walker, he discovers that his Valyrian steel sword is at least capable of defending against his attacker’s weapon — a plot point that is essential for the wars to come.
 Back on the south side of the Wall, Arya receives her first mission from Jaqen, Theon reveals to Sansa that Bran and Rickon are alive, and Daenerys agrees to allow Tyrion to advise her.

 The Dance of Dragons